fengwang/ceras/ReadMe.md

 using namespace ceras;
 ```

-Layers are staked using a functional interface to compose a computation graph:
+Then we compose layers using a functional interface to compose a computation graph:
 ```cpp
 auto input = Input(); // input layer, shape (28*28, )
 auto layer_1 = relu( Dense( 512, 784 )( input ) );